pennhanlee/tp/docs/UserGuide.md

 * You can enter your book information in any order you like.<br>
   e.g. If our command instructions specify `n/BOOK_TITLE tp/TOTAL_PAGES`, `tp/TOTAL_PAGES n/BOOK_TITLE` is also acceptable.

-* The `INDEX` will **always refer to the current shown list of books, be it in the detailed view, or the list view.**
+* The `INDEX` will **change based on the currently shown books on the screen.**
-  For example, when in the detailed view of a book, any commands using `INDEX` can only refer to index 1 (the currently viewed book).
+  For example, the `INDEX` of the first book shown will be 1, the `INDEX` of the second book shown will be 2, etc.
-  If you would like to use commands on other books, please ensure they are in the currently shown list.
+  If you would like to use commands on other books, please ensure they are currently displayed.

 </div>